c1t1zen1/rpio/README.md

 both scripts/programs send "FUDI" messages to pd, so expect a TCP port to be open [ = suitable pd patch running].
 <br>
 <br>
-the messages are prefixed with an id 0-10, where
+the messages are prefixed with an id 0-10, where<br>
 0  ADC1<br>
 1  ADC2<br>
 ...<br>